 Deferred/Early Admission/Action Answer C18: Deferred admission Does your institution allow students to postpone enrollment after admission?
 C19: Early admission of high school students Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-No

-C20: Common Application Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21: Early Decision Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+No C20: Common Application: C21: Early Decision Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
 C22: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?